ppouliot/ansible-role-ansible-bootstrap/README.md

 enable_ansible_folders: True
 ```
 ### Enable Bastion  (for Ansible SSH Proxying)
-Setting this value creates an asible configration for using ansible with ssh proxying through a bastion host in the ansible.
+Setting this value creates an asible configration for using ansible with ssh proxying through a bastion host in the ansible/ssh.cfg file.
 Default value is set to 'False'

 ```
 enable_bastion: True